verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

    ./odin_II --elaborator yosys -V <path/to/Verilog/File>

-Passes a Verilog HDL file to Yosys for elaboration, the Odin-II performs the partial mapping and optimization.
+Passes a Verilog HDL file to Yosys for elaboration, then Odin-II performs the partial mapping and optimization.
 Warnings and errors may appear regarding the HDL code by Yosys.

 .. note::